 Now that I am reading this recipe again, it would have been smart of me to use the bowl of the mixer, instead of transferring it to the mixer bowl.
 Oops.
 Pour the eggs into the mixer and beat for about 5 minutes.
 The bowl will feel cool when it is ready.

-In a large bowl, stir together the boiling water, brown sugar, espresso powder, and Kahlua.
+In a large bowl, stir together the boiling water, brown sugar, espresso powder, cocoa powder and Kahlua.
 Stir until everything has dissolved.
 Set aside and let cool.

 Pour the coffee mixture into a shallow dish.
 Dip the ladyfingers into the mixture, and line the bottom of a 9×13 pan with the cookies.
 You want the ladyfingers pretty wet, but not so wet that they fall apart.
 When I was done with my layer, I would brush more of the coffee mixture over each layer just to be sure that they were really soaked.